 BIO

-Carlee Thompson (she/they) is an emerging artist working as a guest on the unceded lands of the Musqueam, Squamish, and Tsleil-Waututh peoples, Vancouver, BC.
-Her artistic practice spans across multiple mediums, including ceramics, sculpture, photography and painting.
+Carlee Thompson (b.
+1999 Victoria, BC) is an emerging artist working as a guest on the unceded lands of the Musqueam, Squamish, and Tsleil-Waututh nations.
+Their artistic practice spans across multiple mediums, including ceramics, photography and painting.
 As a production potter, Thompson uses both wheel throwing and slip casting methods to create functional wares, emphasizing repetition and uniformity.
-In contrast to utilitarian design her sculptural work explores the interaction between interior and exterior spaces, investigating the intimacy and physicality of objects in relation to the human body through fragmentation and abstraction.
+In contrast to utilitarian design their practice explores the interaction between shape and space, investigating the physicality of objects through texture, colour and fragmentation.
+Connective forms, vibrant color palettes, and sharp-edged shapes, create decisive action within a visual language.
+These recurring motifs of materiality intersect with digital documentation to question and exaggerate contemporary experiences.